 Watch the Student Futures website for full details

-These run for 12 weeks at different times of the year, including the autumn and spring, and are available to all graduates and postgraduates who are still looking to get established in the job market.
-The internships are offered with small and medium sized businesses in Teesside, are paid and are part of the ongoing support that is available to all students who have finished their studies.
+These run for 11 weeks during the summer and are available to all graduates and final year students who are looking to get established in the jobs market.
+These internships are offered with a range of organisations, are paid and are part of the ongoing support that is available to our students who have completed their studies.

 You may be undertaking a module as part of your course that requires you to secure work experience, do volunteering or undertake an employer project.
 This is a great way to combine academic study with the development of skills and experience that contribute to employability.
 You will meet careers advisers and work experience officers as part of these modules, or they will be available at other times to help you make full use of what you are learning and with relevant aspects your assignments.
 This may include understanding the job market, researching a business problem, reflecting on your skills, how to present yourself to employers, writing CVs etc.